-As shown in Figure 9, the mean income of MHHs, LKR 36,580 (USD 198), is nearly double that of FHHs, LKR 20,167 (USD 109).
+As shown in Figure 9, the mean income of MHHs, LKR 30,798 (USD 167), is nearly double that of FHHs, LKR 17474 (USD 95).
 Compared to the income of MHHs which is distributed across the full spectrum of incomes considered in the figure, the income of FHHs is concentrated in the lower part of the spectrum.
 Apart from the gender of the head of the household, other markers of social political identities such as the age of income earners in the household may explain the MHH vs. FHH differences seen in Figure 9.

-However, it is important to note that this figure illustrates the income distribution of male- and female-headed households and not male respondents vis à vis female respondents.
-As shown in Table 2 ("Summary Statistics"), the average number of members in MHHs is higher (4.59) than that of FHHs (3.94) and therefore, the per capita differences in income distribution among male and female members will be narrower than that of the differences in household income distribution.
+However, it is important to note that this figure illustrates the household level income distribution of male- and femaleheaded households and not per capita income distribution.
+As shown in Table 2 ("Summary Statistics"), the average number of members in MHHs is higher (4.57) than that of FHHs (3.98) and therefore, the per capita differences in income distribution among male and female members will be narrower than that of the differences in household income distribution.